About Neal Schaffer

 It may build the need for pay per click advertising in order to get people to your website.
 What else can you do as a business?
 Well you have an email.
 Right.
 So if people aren't searching for content, they may be reading email.
 So you have email marketing and marketing, automation and these are you know, these three things have been around for decades.
 Really, like 20 years.

-So over the last 10 years, we’ve seen mainly two new areas emerge.
+So over the last 10 years, we've seen mainly two new areas emerge.
 One is this notion of content marketing.
 You need lots of content.
 Content actually helps your company get more content indexed in search engines, which brings more traffic to your website.
+When the content is available, you should check its results on traffic, which you can do using the SE Ranking traffic checker.
 Content also helps you build leads because now we can do things like Zoom webinars.

 We can create ebooks and what have you and get people to provide their email address to provide a lead so it helps our email marketing as well.
 It also helps our social media.
 That's the second area which is now we have social media marketing, and we have organic social media marketing using that content.
 But we can also use paid ads in social media.
 So Facebook ads, what have you?